Systemorph/MeshWeaver/Readme.md

 - **Annual Report Summary**: Components for generating and displaying annual report summaries.
 - **Product Overview**: Detailed product overview with data grids and summary charts.

-# How to Start Guide for the Northwind Project
+# How to Start Guide the Project

-By following the steps from this guide, you should be able to set up and start working on the Northwind project efficiently.
+By following the steps from this guide, you should be able to set up and start working with MeshWeaver project efficiently.

 > Prerequisites
 > - **.NET SDK**: Ensure you have the .NET SDK installed.
 You can download it from the [official .NET website](https://dotnet.microsoft.com/download).